-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with the Appeals and Grievances Coordinator (via Member Services number on the back cover of this booklet).
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with the Appeals and Grievance Coordinator at (855) 969-5861.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY/TDD 1-800-537-7697.

-Section 1.2 We must ensure that you get timely access to your covered services and drugs
+Section 1.2 We must ensure that you get timely access to your covered services and drugs specialists when you need that care.
+You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-We do not require you to get referrals to go to network providers for office visits.
+We do not require you to get referrals to go to network providers.